Umbilical Cord Problems

 The length of an umbilical cord is not something that people often think about but it is often a key factor in the development of umbilical cord issues later on.
 Problems can arise from a cord that is too short or a cord that is too long.
 At 20 weeks the umbilical cord should be around 32 cm long on average.
 From the point forward the cord should grow at a steady rate and by week 40 it should be about twice as long (60 cm).
 The diameter of the cord can also be important.

-Normal umbilical cord lengths will somewhat vary depending on the height, size and weight of the mother.
+Normal umbilical cord lengths will somewhat vary depending on the height, size, and weight of the mother.
 Umbilical cords that are too short have been associated with various issues including lack of oxygen and nutrients and complications such as placental abruption.
 Short umbilical cords have also been associated with decreased utero fetal movement, fetal distress, depressed Apgar scores, low birth weight, umbilical cord abnormalities, fetal distress, and psychomotor abnormalities.
 If the umbilical cord is too long, it can lead to other problems and complications particularly during delivery.
-Long umbilical cords are more likely to result in emergency events such as fetal entanglement, cord prolapse, and true cord knots.
+Long umbilical cords are more likely to result in emergency events such as fetal entanglement, cord prolapse, and true cord knots (as opposed to false knots, which are nothing).
 All of these events can deprive the baby of oxygen during delivery and result in serious brain injuries.

 There is no question that a short umbilical cord makes the child more susceptible to a cord injury.
 That said, doctors are often too quick to blame a short cord for any problem the baby might have.
 But often a short cord is just one problem during delivery and not necessarily the sole cause of the complications or even a cause at all.
 There is also a tendency to exaggerate the shortness of the cord or to make assumptions about how much of the cord was cut and discarded that are not grounded in fact.Funic Presentation